Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 8. Treatment of existing respiratory diseases.

-In severe cases, surgery is required (resection of the affected areas of the lungs, bullectomy, lung transplant).
-Surgery indicated in the presence of complications (hemoptysis, cancer, pneumothorax), multiple air cavities and severe shortness of breath, making work difficult.
-The operation is contraindicated in patients over 70 years of age, with severe chest deformity, infectious pathology and asthma.
+In severe cases, surgery is required (resection of affected areas of the lungs, bullectomy, lung transplant).
+Surgical treatment indicated in the presence of complications (hemoptysis, cancer, pneumothorax), multiple air cavities and severe shortness of breath that makes work difficult.
+The operation is contraindicated in patients over 70 years of age, with severe chest deformation, infectious pathology and asthma.

-With emphysema, the prognosis for life is relatively unfavorable.
-If the symptoms are ignored, the disease progresses and becomes a cause of disability.
+With pulmonary emphysema, the prognosis for life is relatively unfavorable.
+If symptoms are ignored, the disease progresses and becomes a cause of disability.
 The consequences of emphysema can be pneumothorax and infection.

-Disease prevention measures include promotion and management healthy lifestyle life (sports, smoking cessation), prevention of bronchitis and other respiratory pathologies and exclusion of contact with harmful chemicals.
+Disease prevention measures include promotion and management healthy image life (playing sports, quitting smoking), preventing bronchitis and other respiratory pathologies and avoiding contact with harmful chemicals.

 CATEGORIES